spatialnetworkslab/vue-gg/docs/marks/symbol.md

 ### Positioning

-To render the Symbol mark, you will need the `x` and `y` props.
-These represent the coordinates of the center point of each shape.
+To render the Symbol mark, you will need to provide the `x` and `y` props.

-All above props can be passed as an Array of `Numbers` or `Strings` (for categorical variables).
-They can also be passed as an entire column within the data scope.
-However, the length of the two variable sets must be the same.
+These can be of type `Number`, `String` and `Date`, depending what kind of domain type the parent Section has.

 ### Other props

 The `shape` prop sets the shape of the symbol mark.
 The value defaults to `circle` but can be set to any of the available options: `square`, `cross`, `diamond`, `triangle-up`, `triangle-down`, `triangle-left`, `triangle-right` and `star`.
-Additionally, it is also possible to provide a custom shape, specified as a SVG path string with coordinates scaled to [-1, 1] both horizontally and vertically.
+Additionally, it is possible to provide a custom shape, specified as a SVG path string with coordinates scaled to [-1, 1] both horizontally and vertically.

 `size` defaults to 10px.
 This same value refers to both the height and width of the shape.
-In order to improve the accuracy when reading off the (x, y) values of the center point of each symbol instance, we do not allow height and width of the symbol mark to take on different values.
+In order to improve the accuracy when reading off the (x, y) values of the center point of each symbol instance, the height and width of the symbol mark are not allowed to take on different values.

 `transition` is disabled by default.
-It can be set to take any arbitrary length of time in seconds.
+It can be set to take an arbitrary length of time in seconds.

 # Example